 Move the work item to Done

-Move the work item you assigned to yourself earlier in this module, "Move model data to its own package," to the Done column.
+In this part, you move the work item that you assigned to yourself earlier in this module, Create unit tests, to the Done column.

-In practice, the definition of "Done" often means having working software in the hands of your users.
-Here, for learning purposes, you'll mark this work as complete because you set up a build pipeline that publishes NuGet packages to Azure Artifacts.
+In practice, the definition of "Done" often means that working software is in the hands of your users.
+In this unit, for learning purposes, you mark this work as complete because you have working unit tests and code coverage tests set up in your build pipeline.

 At the end of each sprint, or work iteration, you and your team might hold a retrospective meeting.
-You share the work you completed, what went well in the sprint, and what could be improved.
+Here, you share the work you completed, what went well in the sprint, and what could be improved.

 To complete the work item:

-From Azure DevOps, go to Boards, and from the menu, select Boards.
+In Azure DevOps, go to Boards and then, in the left pane, select Boards.

-Move the Move model data to its own package work item from the Doing column to the Done column.
+Move the Create unit tests work item from the Doing column to the Done column.